 The Eleventh Hour

 Dedicated to hope for a world in crisis.
 From the soaring "Universe in Time" and "Coroboree", to the Poignant "Hold On" and "Children of the World".
 Also the sensual title track "The Eleventh Hour".
 This is powerful music with a powerful message: there's still time for a change...listen closely..."

 After the release of my first record, "Olympus", I wanted to create something a little more inventive.
-The "Eleventh Hour" came about after many hours of research into technology based sound manipulation.
-I have a huge library of sounds I'd always wanted to use, but never seemed to have the right reason.
+The Eleventh Hour came about after many hours of research into technology-based sound manipulation.
+I have a huge library of sounds I'd always wanted to use but never seemed to have the right reason.

 I mixed drum loops and sound effects (sound design) together and fused this with my songs.
-In one case (Cellular City) I needed some dialog from the telephone, so I called a friend and asked him to call me back and leave a message about the state of the air in town on my machine.
+In one case ("Cellular City") I needed some dialogue from the telephone, so I called a friend and asked him to call me back and leave a message about the state of the air in town on my machine.
 I then took the answering machine tape and record it into my song (you can hear this at the end of Cellular City).

 "Amy's Lullaby" was created for my daughter 'Amy', and really depicts the miracle of life.
 I am now up to "Amy's Lullaby V".
 I write her a new lullaby on most of my records and someday will probably release an "Amy's Lullaby Collection".

-The subject matter can get serious at times, so for an intermission I wrote "Live at the Eleventh Hour".
+The subject matter can get serious at times, so for an intermission, I wrote: "Live at the Eleventh Hour".
 This gives the listener a chance to come up for air.

 Reviewed by Paul Verna, Chris Morris and Edward MorrisSecond solo work from accomplished Australian synth wiz is an ambitious instrumental journey that pushes the limits of the genre.
-Strings, an airy soprano, voiceovers, and other warm sounds compliment the album's technological underpinnings.
+Strings, an airy soprano, voiceovers, and other warm sounds complement the album's technological underpinnings.
 Standout cuts include the title track, "Hold On," "Children Of The World," and the show-stopping closer "Universe in Time."

 REAL MUSIC: An 'Eleventh Hour' Earth Day Video